JimmyTan2000/game-creation-ecoquest/README.md

 1. Clone this repository.
 2. Open Godot on your machine.
 3. Click the "Import" button.
-4. Navigate to the folder of this repository and select the "project.godot" file
+4. Navigate to the folder of this repository and select the "project.godot" file.

 ## Game Link
 This game is deployed on itch.io.
 Try it out using [this link](https://tanjimmy.itch.io/the-quest-for-a-cleaner-world)!